Assurance voyage

 Maximum coverage per traveller: $1,500

-Included with your travel insurance
+Also included in your travel insurance

 flight delay service